Prize Committee Biography

 Festus Gontebanye Mogae

-President Mogae is the recipient of a number of awards and honours.
-In 2002 the Africa-America Institute awarded him its National Leadership Award, presented only once before to Nelson Mandela.
-In March 2008 he was awarded the Grand Cross of the Légion d'Honneur by French President Nicolas Sarkozy.
-He is also the recipient of the 2008 Ibrahim Prize for Achievement in African Leadership.
+In 2002, the Africa-America Institute awarded President Mogae its National Leadership Award, presented only once before to Nelson Mandela.
+In 2008, he was awarded the Grand Cross of the Légion d'Honneur by French President Nicolas Sarkozy.
+President Mogae also holds honorary doctorates and fellowships from institutions including the University of Botswana and University of Oxford.